Nominations for the 2015 Blavatnik Regional Awards open on December 2, 2014.

 - Novelty: The extent to which the work challenges existing paradigms, employs new methodologies or concepts, and/or pursues an original question.

-- Promise: The candidate’s potential for an independent career and further significant contributions to science or science-related fields.
+- Promise: The nominee's potential for an independent career and further significant contributions to science or science-related fields.

 Distinguished experts from a broad range of scientific and engineering disciplines serve on the Judging Panel and will evaluate nominations based on the criteria described.

-For general questions related to the competition or specific questions about nomination/eligibility requirements, please first consult the Frequently Asked Questions page.
+For general questions related to the Blavatnik Awards for Young Scientists, please consult the Frequently Asked Questions page.

 If your questions remain unanswered, please contact us.